shovon/hyperguard/README.md

 None of the schema components are represented as a small part of a larger configuration object; instead they are all self-contained `Validator`s.

-### Embrace JavaScript itself; No need of language abstractions
+### Embrace JavaScript itself, and use idioms

 Traditionally, validation libraries often resorted to abstracting away the minutiae behind JavaScript.
-The idea is that JavaScript as a language is flawed, and those details need to be abstracted away.
+According to those libraries, the idea is that JavaScript as a language is flawed, and those flaws need to be abstracted away.

-Valentina embraces the language.
+Valentina, on the other hand, embraces the language.

 At it's core, the power of Valentina is all encompassed by the following type definition: